eĿlipsis

 #define defer

-Mark the secondary block as being suspended until the current compound statement terminates.
+Mark the depending compound statement as being deferred until the current compound statement (the anchor) terminates.

 You may use this construct only in a constrained setting:

-• It must be placed into a compound statement.
-That compound statement limits the validity of the defer construct.
+• It must be placed into a compound statement, called its anchor statement.
+That anchor limits the validity of the defer construct.

 • It must not be hidden inside a if, switch or loop statement without using a compound statement.
-So in particular the defer itself should not be conditioned.
+So in particular the defer itself can not be conditioned.
 If you are tempted to do this, usually you should put the condition (if statement) inside the defer, not in front.
+This implementation complains about all loop or switch bodies that are not compound statements.

 • There must be no jumps into, out of or across a defer statement.
 Jumps here are the most general, no goto, longjmp, case or default or other labels when accessed from outside the defer block.